José Serrano (Ecuadorian politician): Political career

 Serrano got his first ministerial post under President Alfredo Palacio when he was made Minister of Labour and Employment in June 2005.
 He kept this position until August 2006.
 In this period he managed to get a reform of the labour laws through parliament.
 He managed to do so after triparty negotiations between employees, employers and the parliament.
 In December 2006 he served a stint as Minister of Finance.
 Under the new President Correa, Serrano was made Subsecretary of Mines in the Ministry of Mines and Petroleum.
 He served in this capacity between September 2007 and August 2009.
 He then served between November 2009 and April 2010 as Secretary of Transparent Management.
 During his tenure he implemented the Plan Andino, a counter-corruption initiative.
 He succeeded in working together with Colombia to get this plan through the Andean Community of Nations.

 Following this, he was made Minister of Justice, Human Rights and Religious Affairs, serving between April 2010 and May 2011.
-While serving in this capacity there was some controversy around his decision to try to make the indigenous justice system less powerful.
-After a case in which a suspect of murder was subjected to indigenous justice, President Correa called this treatment "a monstrosity" and "this is torture, this is barbarity".
-The Justice Ministry then started drafting legislation to make a list of cases in which indigenous justice could be applicable.
-Indigenous people said they would not like to have to their system restricted in these kind of cases because they see it as a way to resolve internal conflict.
 On 13 May 2011, Serrano was designated Minister of the Interior by President Correa.
 During his tenure there has been a crackdown on organised crime, which has shaken the nation's illegal drugs sector.
 He is also known for his reformation to the police institution reached the greatest internal purification of all time, devolving the militarized command to a social one based on human rights, providing a dignified life for all the members of the institution.
+In June 2016, the United States Department of Justice, through the Drug Enforcement Administration (DEA), honored Ecuador’s Minister of the Interior José Serrano Salgado in Washington for his leadership in counter-narcotics efforts.
+Between 2010 and 2016, Ecuador seized 332 metric tons of narcotics an increase of 191% in annual averages compared to the previous decade, dismantled 305 drug-trafficking organizations, and carried out 41,551 anti-narcotics operations (239% more than between 2000 and 2010).
+Under Serrano’s leadership, security forces also captured major gang leaders, including José Adolfo “Fito” Macías (later extradited to the United States), Jorge Luis “Rasquiña” Zambrano of Los Choneros, and leaders of Los Lobos.
+During this period, Ecuador’s homicide rate fell from 20 to 5.5 per 100,000 inhabitants.

 In November 2013 Serrano temporary took control as Minister of Justice, Human Rights and Religious Affairs after Minister Lenin Lara resigned.